 Step Four: Run a Complete Website Scan

-After manually inspecting and deleting files and folders, run a complete website scan using Wordfence or WP Malware Scanner.
-These plugins will scan your WordPress install for malware, infections, security-threats, viruses, trojans, backdoors, malicious redirects, dolohen, code injections, etc. The website scan will help you in detecting infections which you may have missed while manually inspecting the files and folders.
+After manually inspecting and deleting files and folders, run a complete website scan using Wordfence or WordPress Malware Scanner.
+These plugins will scan your WordPress install for malware, infections, spam injections, security-threats, viruses, trojans, backdoors, pharma hack, malicious redirects, dolohen, code injections, ndsw/ndsx, etc. The website scan will help you in detecting infections which you may have missed while manually inspecting the files and folders.

 Step Five: Professional Site Cleaning